 Steps to Clean the Sheets:

-- Before you wash the sheets, spray the affected areas down with a solution of vinegar and water.
+- Before you wash the sheets, spray the affected areas down with a solution of equal parts white vinegar and water.
 This pretreatment will begin to work on the stains before the wash.

 - Load the washing machine as you normally would, adding a quality laundry detergent.
 You don’t necessarily need the most expensive one, but try a proven name with a great detergent concentration or proven stain power if you’ve been using discount brands.

 - Add OxiClean to the load, using the amount indicated on the label.

 - Allow them to soak in the hottest water possible for a few minutes if your washer allows.
 If not, set your washer to the longest wash cycle.

 - Before the water begins to cool, begin the wash cycle.
 In the end, hot water is the key to removing these oily, waxy, yellowish buildups.